 - How the law could be amended to enable patients to obtain medicinal cannabis while continuing to prevent unauthorised access.

 Our subsequent investigation drew on nine public consultations in metropolitan and regional Victoria and 99 public submissions.

-The final report, delivered to the Attorney-General on 31 August 2015, made 42 recommendations for changes to the law to allow people to be treated with medicinal cannabis in exceptional circumstances.
+The final report on medicinal cannabis law reform was delivered to the Attorney-General on 31 August 2015.
+The report made 42 recommendations for changes to the law to allow people to be treated with medicinal cannabis in exceptional circumstances.
 The report was tabled in Parliament on 6 October 2015 and a summary of the recommendations are available in the media release, ‘Medicinal cannabis report published’.

-The report and issues paper can be downloaded from the links below.
+The report, submissions and issues paper can be accessed from the links below.

 - Terms of reference received